Civic Trust Awards 2013-15

 Joan Humble, Chairman of Blackpool Civic Trust, said; “This year’s awards presentation is even more special than usual because we are celebrating our 40th Anniversary.
 Blackpool Civic Trust was founded in February 1975.
 Two of those founder members are still involved with the Trust as our Vice-Presidents; Coun.
 David Owen and Mr Martin Gunson.
 I am very pleased that both could attend this 40th presentation of awards for excellence.

-It is wonderful that one of our Patrons and local hero, Jimmy Armfield could give out the awards.
+Jimmy Armfield gave out the awards.
 We were also joined by Dr Freddie Gick, the Chair of Civic Voice, who spoke about the work of this national charity that supports civic trusts and societies throughout England.
-I hope to continue this 40th Anniversary year with more projects and events for our members to encourage civic pride in our community”.

 photo: Best New Build – Bickerstaffe House